teksi/wastewater/docs/en/extensions-guide/agxx/data_collection_policy_agxx.rst

 Ueberlauf_Foerderaggregat
 ---------------------------------

-The layer Ueberlauf_Foerderaggregat is mapped to ´tww_od.overflow´ and its specialisations
+The layer Ueberlauf_Foerderaggregat is mapped to `tww_od.overflow` and its specialisations

 GEPMassnahme
 ----------------

-GEPMassnahme is mapped to ´tww_od.measure´.
+GEPMassnahme is mapped to `tww_od.measure`.
 The following categories can be mapped 1:1 onto a VSA DSS value and therefore have no separate value list entrance.

 .. list-table::
    :widths: 50 50